dazinator/dazinator.github.io/source/_posts/2015-02-26-how-far-does-the-xrm-sdk-s-bulkrequestmessage-get-you.md

 If you are quick, you've already cottoned on that this one is possible, and it equates to:

-A BulRequestMessage:-
-1. ContinueOnError = false
+A BulRequestMessage (ContinueOnError = false) containing:-
-2. Containing a CreateRequestMessage (to insert / create the contact)
+1. A CreateRequestMessage (to insert / create the contact)
-3. Containing a RetrieveRequestMessage - to retrieve the "accountnumber" of target entity: '2f4941ec-2f6f-4c7f-8adc-c6f4fb002d42'
+2. A RetrieveRequestMessage - to retrieve the "accountnumber" of the created entity

-## Let's start pushing the boat out a bit.
+## Let's start to push the boat out a little.
 Here is a batch of T-SQL commands:

 ```sql